 The painting is probably an allegory of conjugal love.
 To that attest the presence of the small dog, a symbol of marital fidelity, and the two maids in the back, a symbol of maternity.
 Whatever the actual meaning, this painting is perhaps one of the most well-known pieces of erotic art.
 The young woman is lying on the bed with a flirtatious gaze, offering herself to the viewer.
 Paintings like these were solely for private use, usually covered with a curtain.

-The term Poesie refers to a cycle of seven paintings Titian made for Prince Phillip, later Philip II of Spain.
+The name Poesie refers to a cycle of seven paintings Titian made for Prince Phillip, later Philip II of Spain.
 The subject of the paintings was mythological, taken from Ovid’s Metamorphoses and other classical works.
 Titian was able to choose the stories he wanted to depict.
 He called them Poesie because he envisioned them as visual poetry.
 The series consists of Danae, Venus and Adonis, Perseus and Andromeda, Diana and Actaeon, Diana and Callisto, The Rape of Europa and The Death of Actaeon.

 Titian maintained his studio in Venice well into his eighties.
 Since the Greek island of Crete was part of the Republic of Venice, the city was the next natural step for young painter Domenikos Theotocopoulos, later known as El Greco.
 Even though not much is known about his stay in Venice, in a letter of his friend Guilio Clovio it is stated that he was a disciple of Titian.